PassivePicasso/ThunderKit/Documentation/topics/ComposableObject/PathComponents/RegistryLookup.md

 Acquire a value from the windows registry.

-This can be used to locate applications to execute that registry their installation location with the windows registry.
+This can be used to locate applications to execute that register their installation location with the windows registry.